star2star/react-verto-communicator/documents/vcstatus-spec.md

 prop Name | sample | description
 ------------ | -------------
 status | "Offline", “Logged-On”, “In-Call” | This prop is sent into the component as a string and is required.
 The component receives this prop from the appbar.
-This prop is used to determine what color to fill the vcstatus svg. styles |   Style: {} | This prop is an object and is not required.
+This prop is used to determine what color to fill the vcstatus svg. styles |   Style = {} | This prop is an object and is not required.
 This object sets the height and width of the SVG status icon.

 ## b.
 Component State ##